Hattorius/microbuddies-scraper/README.md

 # microbuddies-scraper
-Keeps track of all Microbuddies and their owners on Polygon
+Keeps track of all Microbuddies and their traits
+ - pushes to mariaDB for later use

+(yes ik)